fiyero/RCIC_kaggle/README.md

 - Pioneer submission of the public score is so bad, thinking whether the poor result is due to imbalance data/sub-optimal training(only 4 epochs) / inappropriate loss function nor poor model archiecture
 - Try with resnetxt 50 model with lr= 0.001, accumulate gradient batch_size=60, Customized classifier
 - edit callbacks schedule, save checkpt after every epoch and the best checkpt every 500 steps
+- spot typo and fix the train, valid dataset split
 - if similar situation occur should go back to deal with the data set

 ## TBC